postmodern/sketches/README.txt

 == PROBLEMS:

 * Local variables cannot be loaded.
-Ruby defines local variables as local to the file which they were defined in.
+Ruby defines local variables as local to the file which they were originally defined in.
 * No support for Inotify or FSevent _yet_.
 It would be nice to attempt to use Inotify or FSevent bindings, if available, for efficient polling of sketch files.